 Exercising increases both fat utilization and improves weight loss, both are contributing factors to combating the dreaded keto headache[*].

 One study shows that the benefits of exercise go beyond weight loss.
 It also helps to repair broken metabolisms.
-This study showed that after exercise, type 2 diabetics metabolisms’ were restored and were able to utilize calories for energy more efficiently[*].
+This study showed that after exercise, the metabolism of people with type 2 diabetes was restored and they were able to utilize calories for energy more efficiently[*].

-Making a habit to work out will help you regain your metabolic flexibility and stimulates your body to burn more fat during exercise and at rest.
+Making a habit to work out will help you regain your metabolic flexibility and stimulates your body to increase fat burning both during exercise and at rest.

-Exercise will greatly improve the speed in which your body starts using fat as its main source of energy and will help mitigate symptoms of the keto headache.
+Exercise will greatly improve the speed at which your body starts using fat as its main source of energy and will help mitigate symptoms of keto headache.

-Taking exogenous ketones is an effective way to elevate your ketone levels even if you haven’t been fully converted into using using fats as a primary source of energy.
+Taking exogenous ketones is an effective way to elevate your ketone levels, even if you haven’t fully converted to using fats as a primary source of energy.
 They can elevate your beta-hydroxybutyrate (BHB) levels by up to 2 mMol after consumption.

 Exogenous ketones cause blood glucose to decrease due to an increase in insulin sensitivity.
-This is important during the induction phase because you’re priming your body to start preferring fats as energy instead of carbohydrates.
+This is important during the induction phase because you’re priming your body to start preferring fats as energy rather than carbohydrates.

-By adding exogenous ketones into your routine, you will drastically mitigate the severity of your ketogenic induced headaches.
+By adding exogenous ketones into your routine, you will drastically mitigate the severity of your keto-induced headaches.

-While the keto headache may sound daunting and can even discourage you from adopting a ketogenic diet, taking the steps to mitigate the symptoms isn’t as hard as people make it out to be.
+While the keto headache may sound daunting and may discourage you from adopting a keto diet, taking the steps to mitigate the symptoms isn’t as hard as some make it out to be.

-Replacing essential nutrients and minerals, exercising frequently and maintaining a proper low carb high fat diet will ensure that your keto flu-like symptoms will diminish sooner than later.
+Replacing essential nutrients and minerals, exercising frequently, and maintaining a proper low-carb, high-fat diet will ensure that your keto flu-like symptoms diminish sooner than later.

-Remember that the keto headache is a normal, induction stage of the process and happens to most of the people who adopt this way of eating.
+Remember that a low-carb headache is a normal induction stage of the process and happens to most people who adopt this way of eating.

-The light at the end of the tunnel is much closer than you think and we encourage you to stick it out until you begin to experience the benefits of a low carb, high fat ketogenic lifestyle because it will make it all worth it.
+The light at the end of the tunnel is much closer than you think.
+Let this encourage you to stick it out until you begin to experience the benefits of a low-carb, high-fat ketogenic lifestyle.
+It will all be worth it!